 228. STATISTICS FOR THE BIOLOGICAL SCIENCES 3 cr.
 Prerequisite: MT 135 or equivalent.
 Exploratory data analysis, probability fundamentals, sampling distributions and the Central Limit Theorem, estimation and tests of hypotheses through one-factor analysis of variance, simple linear regression, and contingency tables using appropriate statistical software.
 Course content in biology context.

 229. PROBABILITY AND STATISTICS 3 cr.
-Prerequisite: MT 136.
-Probability, discrete and continuous distributions, sampling distributions and the Central Limit Theorem, introduction to data analysis, estimation and hypothesis testing, simple linear regression and correlation; use of appropriate statistical software.
+Prerequisite: MT 135.
+Probability, discrete and continuous distributions, sampling distributions and the Central Limit Theorem, introduction to data analysis, estimation and hypothesis testing, simple linear regression and correlation; exact, normal-theory, and simulation-based inference; use of appropriate statistical software.
+Methods are illustrated in the context of quantitative research, with applications in disciplines including sports, psychology, and social and natural sciences.

 233. CALCULUS AND ANALYTIC GEOMETRY III 4 cr.
 Prerequisite: MT 136.
 Calculus of vector-valued functions, partial differentiation, multiple and line integrals.